Badges4Languages/Badges4Languages/README.md

 ## Changelog

+1.2.0
+* Administrator can send an email to students from admin panel.
+There is no gestion of user roles for the moment.

 1.1.2
 * Documentation + Cleaning of the code + Minor corrections;
 * More information in the JSON Files;